Robert John Sholl: Early career

-During the mid-1840s, RJ Sholl was appointed to a series of government positions in Bunbury.
-In 1844, he became a tidewaiter (customs official) and clerk to the District Magistrate’s Court.
-During 1847, he was made sub-registrar of births, deaths and marriages, as well as Bunbury’s postmaster.
+During the mid-1840s, R. J. Sholl was appointed to a series of government positions in Bunbury.
+In 1844, he became a tidewaiter (customs official) and clerk to the District Magistrate's Court.
+During 1847, he was made sub-registrar of births, deaths and marriages, as well as Bunbury's postmaster.
 He also became involved in private businesses, such as fattening beef cattle.

 In 1849, Sholl succeeded his brother William as editor of Perth newspaper The Inquirer, which was owned by Edmund Stirling.
-The following year RJ Sholl was appointed secretary of the Geraldine Mining Company, formed to operate the first commercial mine in WA: a lead and copper mining lease in the riverbed, banks and near to the Murchison River.
+The following year R. J. Sholl was appointed secretary of the Geraldine Mining Company, formed to operate the first commercial mine in WA: a lead and copper mining lease in the riverbed, banks and near to the Murchison River.
 Sholl resigned from The Inquirer in early 1855, and with financial support from George Leake, established a new weekly, The Commercial News and Shipping Gazette, from offices in Fremantle.
 After 20 issues, The Commercial News was merged with The Inquirer and Sholl became a part-owner and editor of the new title, The Inquirer & Commercial News.

-Like his brother before him, RJ Sholl used editorials in The Inquirer to mount campaigns against officialdom.
+Like his brother before him, R. J. Sholl used editorials in The Inquirer to mount campaigns against officialdom.
 In particular, during 1861 he attacked the Colonial government, over an unpopular customs regulation.
 Inquirer articles singled out Governor Arthur Kennedy and called on the Imperial government to transfer Kennedy to another position.
-By contrast, Sholl and The Inquirer were very supportive of both Kennedy’s assistant, Frederick Barlee (Colonial Secretary of Western Australia in 1855–75) and his successor as Governor, John Hampton.
+By contrast, Sholl and The Inquirer were very supportive of both Kennedy's assistant, Frederick Barlee (Colonial Secretary of Western Australia in 1855–75) and his successor as Governor, John Hampton.
 Sholl's personal and professional connections to Barlee was long-lived and included their joint involvement in private businesses.